EENCloud/api-docs/source/includes/_api_asset.md

     This API calls must use the **branded subdomain**.
 The branded host url will become `'https://[active_brand_subdomain].eagleeyenetworks.com'`, where the `'active_brand_subdomain'` field is returned in the authorization response
   </p>
   <p>
     Each account will consistently have the same *branded subdomain* and as such will not change throughout the life of the session.
-Caching the subdomain is safe as long as the client software validates against `'the active_brand_subdomain'` after authorization.
+Caching the subdomain is safe as long as the client software validates against the `'active_brand_subdomain'` after authorization.
 Using the *branded subdomain* is required for this endpoint.
   </p>
 </aside>